 So a sound might be present or distant.
 Imagine someone talking to you from three meters away.
 That's distant.
 Now someone, a favorite someone perhaps, whispering sweet nothings in your ear.
 That is present.

-Those two sound qualities, which you hear all the time (hopefully) and can easily imagine, well describe the effect of presence.
-There is something in a sound that is produced close to the ear that is very pleasing to us, perhaps through conditioning even from the time of birth.
+These two sound textures, which you hear all the time and can easily imagine, describe the effect of presence well.
+There is something in a sound that is produced close to the ear that is very pleasing, perhaps through conditioning even from the time of birth.

 So if you can achieve this sound in a recording, of anything, then we will like it.
 We have been conditioned to like it.